Composite components

 • we indicate the value source (form field or variable),

-Embedding a component
+Embedding the component

 Illustration 5.
 "Input parameter mapping window when embedding a composite component in a form"

-Versioning and change propagation
+Versioning and propagation of changes

 Versioning is described in detail here.